patompa/pubsubchannel/README.md

 	<script type="text/javascript" src="http://pubsubchannel.appspot.com/"></script>
 ```

-where pubsubchanel is the app id of your Google App Engine application where the
+where pubsubchannel is the app id of your Google App Engine application where the
 channel is deployed.

 To send messages call: